depscloud/deploy/charts/indexer/README.md

 # Indexer

 Indexer crawls integrations supported by the [deps.cloud](https://deps.cloud) ecosystem.
-It's responsible for the aggregation of repositories and ensuring their data is stored in Tracker.
+It's responsible for cloning repositories and crawling their content.

 ## Introduction

-This chart bootstraps an Indexer cron on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps an indexer cron on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites